-* Age exemptions may be available for children who turn 3 prior to December 1st.
+* Age exemptions may be available for children who turn 3 prior to December 1st upon teacher approval, only.

 Children in the Three’s class begin their day with teacher-led circle time that sets the tone and introduces the day’s theme.
 Free-choice play follows, which allows students to explore the fully stocked classroom.
 A second teacher-led group time introduces pre-reading and pre-math concepts and then gets kids moving with rhymes, songs, stories and creative dramatics.
 Class ends with a nutritious snack followed by outdoor play.
 In addition to introduction to early pre-reading, pre-math, pre-writing skills and concepts, this class acclimates children to the classroom setting, develops critical listening skills, encourages following directions, and teaches children that learning is fun!